MangoIV/dracuLad/buildguide.md

 ## First step: solder the Diodes
 - the diode mark should be aligned with the mark on the PCB
-- Solder the diodes on the bottom of the PCB, the PCBs are reversible, therefore you need to decide for one side in the beginning.
+- solder the diodes on the bottom of the PCB, the PCBs are reversible, therefore you need to decide for one side in the beginning.
-- Put solder on one of the pads, reflow the solder while sliding the diode into place, solder the second side of the diode
+- put solder on one of the pads, reflow the solder while sliding the diode into place, solder the second side of the diode

 ## Second step: solder the LEDs
 - the little triangle on the LED should allign with the triangle on thr PCB